markusgrotz/python3-armarx/docs/index.rst

 Quickstart
 ----------

-Grab the latest version with `poetry add armarx` or `pip install --extra-index-url https://pypi.humanoids.kit.edu/ armarx`.
+Grab the latest version with `poetry add armarx` or `pip install armarx`.

 To access a proxy via ice you can load the interface with the import keyword.
 For convenience, functions such as `get_proxy` are automatically injected with